 I will use the example of the 2014+ Dodge Ram with the Alpine system.
-You can change the factory head unit with an Integration Module, for example, a PAC module and it works well.
-But a lot of consumers like the factory look and feel, but this system uses a digital amplifier that utilizes factory crossovers going to the tweeters, midrange, and subwoofer.
+You can change the factory head unit with an Integration Module, for example, a PAC module, and it works well.
+Many consumers like the factory look and feel, but this system uses a digital amplifier that utilizes factory crossovers going to the tweeters, midrange, and subwoofer.
 Warning “technical stuff incoming”; since the factory midrange is crossed over from 3k to 100 Hz, you cannot get a full range signal (20K – 20 Hz).
-This is what you need to properly integrate an aftermarket amplifier.
+This is what you need to integrate an aftermarket amplifier properly.

 Now that I made your head hurt, what does this mean to you?
-You need an equalizer or amplifier that can add the entire channels together (tweeter, midrange, and subwoofer) and give you a full range audio output.
+It would help if you had an equalizer or amplifier that can add the entire channels together (tweeter, midrange, and subwoofer) and give you a full audio output range.
 Two companies have been already using this technology for the last six years: Audiotec Fischer (Helix/Braxx in North America) and Audison.
-Both these manufacturers have deep European roots and have been integrating with these types of systems in Europe’s premium sound systems in luxury automobiles.
+Both these manufacturers have deep European roots and have been integrating with these systems in Europe’s premium sound systems in luxury automobiles.

-These equalizers/DSPs have the ability integrate perfectly with the Dodge Ram 2014+ and similar systems.
-They use a dedicated microprocessor or minicomputer to manager the factory speaker wires coming from the amplifier.
+These equalizers/DSPs have the ability to integrate perfectly with the Dodge Ram 2014+ and similar systems.
+They use a dedicated microprocessor or minicomputer to manage the factory speaker wires coming from the amplifier.
 Then you can add your own equalization, time alignment, and crossovers to any amplifier.

-The Helix DPS/DPS Pro piece also uses a dedicated microprocessor on the DSP side of the EQ.
+The Helix DPS/DPS Pro piece also uses a dedicated microprocessor on the EQ’s DSP side.
 This feature allows you to program different equalization curves at different volumes.
 If you remember PART II of OEM Integration, I talked about the Chevrolet adaptive volume control that switched the amount of Bass and Treble at different volumes.
-For example at volume level:
+For example, at a volume level:

 00-10: Equalizer curve “A”